What Is an Unavoidably Unsafe Product?

-An unavoidably unsafe product is not necessarily a product that is by its nature dangerous.
-Rather, it is a product that is incapable of being made safe for its intended and ordinary use.
-What makes a product unavoidably unsafe as opposed to downright dangerous?
-Courts generally look at four criteria in making the determination: the manner in which the product was prepared, the manner in which it was marketed, the utility of the product compared to the risk it poses and whether there are any alternatives to the product available.
+An unavoidably unsafe product isn’t necessarily by its nature dangerous.
+Rather, it’s a product that is incapable of being made safe for its intended and ordinary use.
+Courts generally look at 4 criteria to determine if a product is unavoidably unsafe: how the product was prepared, how it was marketed, the utility of the product compared to its risk, and whether there are any alternatives available.

 If a mistake is made while manufacturing the product and that mistake makes the product ineffective or dangerous, the product may not be unavoidably unsafe.
-In the case of a prescription drug or vaccine, the product must not be adulterated and it must actually work as intended.
-If it is not prepared correctly or is ineffective, then it can not fall under the unavoidably unsafe exception.
-While a product cannot be adulterated and qualify for the exception, it can contain impurities in the ingredients.
-So, for example, blood tainted with impurities such as hepatitis or HIV might qualify for the exception.
+For drugs or vaccines, the product can’t be adulterated and it must work as intended.
+If it’s not prepared correctly or is ineffective, then it can’t fall under this exception.
+While a product can’t be adulterated and qualify for the exception, it can contain impurities in the ingredients.
+For example, blood tainted with impurities like hepatitis or HIV might qualify for the exception.

-The second requirement of the unavoidably unsafe exception is that the product be appropriately marketed.
-If the directions accompanying the product are faulty, or if the product is sold with inadequate warnings, it may not be unavoidably unsafe.
-Thus, if a prescription drug is marketed with no indication as to how it should be taken, or by whom it should be taken, it may not come within the unavoidably unsafe exception.
-Similarly, if the drug is marketed with no warnings as to potential adverse reactions or contraindications, it may not be considered unavoidably unsafe.
+The product must be appropriately marketed.
+If the product directions are faulty or it’s sold with inadequate warnings, it may not be unavoidably unsafe.
+Thus, if a drug is marketed with no indication as to how or who should take it, then it may not fall under this exception.
+Similarly, if the drug is marketed with no warnings as to potential adverse reactions, it may not be considered unavoidably unsafe.

 Utility vs. Risk

-The third requirement is that the utility or usefulness of the product must outweigh its risk of danger.
-So, for example, if a drug cures a mild case of hiccups but causes death in half the people who use it, it may not qualify as unavoidably unsafe.
-It is worth noting that a product need not save lives to be considered useful.
-Products ranging from birth control medications to beauty products have been found to be sufficiently useful to warrant the risk associated with their use.
+The utility or usefulness of the product must outweigh its risk of danger.
+For example, if a drug cures a mild case of hiccups, but causes death in half the people who use it, it wouldn’t be unavoidably unsafe.
+A product doesn’t need to save lives to be considered useful.
+Products ranging from birth control to beauty products have been found to be sufficiently useful to warrant the risk associated with their use.

-The fourth requirement is that there must not be any other way to fully achieve the intended purpose of the product.
-If there is an alternative product that would be as effective in accomplishing the purpose of the product then the product may not be unavoidably unsafe.
-In determining whether there was an alternative, courts have considered the risk avoided by the alternative, the financial cost of the alternative, the benefits of the alternative, and the relative safety of the alternative.
-In the case of the hiccup cure, a bottle of water would be a safe alternative product making the hiccup cure unlikely to qualify as an unavoidably unsafe product.
+Lastly, there must not be any other way to fully achieve the intended purpose of the product.
+If there’s an alternative product that would be as effective in accomplishing the purpose of the product then the product may not be unavoidably unsafe.
+In determining if there’s an alternative, courts have considered the risk avoided by the alternative and the cost, benefits, and relative safety of the alternative.
+For the hiccup cure, a bottled water would be a safe alternative product making the hiccup cure not unavoidably unsafe.

 Types of Unavoidably Unsafe Products

-What types of products generally qualify as unavoidably unsafe?
-The most widely recognized category of products is probably prescription drugs.
-Indeed, some courts hold that all prescription drugs automatically qualify as unavoidably unsafe on the theory that public policy favors the development of beneficial drugs even though some risks might accompany their introduction.
-Other courts weigh the usefulness of the drug against its risk of harm in the same manner as they would for any other product.
-The same reasoning that leads many courts to conclude that prescription drugs are unavoidably unsafe leads courts to conclude that medical devices, vaccines, and blood products are also unavoidable unsafe.
+Some courts also find medical devices, vaccines, and blood products are unavoidable unsafe.
 When deciding whether these products are unavoidably unsafe the court may look at the type and quality of research done on the drug or device.
-Courts also look at how necessary to human survival and public health the medical product is, and whether the FDA looked at the medical product to determine its risk vs. its utility.
+Courts also look at how necessary to human life and public health the product is and whether the FDA looked at it to determine its risk vs utility.